viamrobotics/docs/docs/services/ml/_index.md

 # SME: Aaron Casas
 ---

-The ML Model service allows you to deploy machine learning models to your smart machine.
+Once you have [trained](/manage/ml/train-model/) or [uploaded](/manage/ml/upload-model/) your model, the ML Model service allows you to deploy machine learning models to your smart machine.

 ## Create an ML model service